Circular Sock Knitting Machine Society Bylaws

 The seal and logo of this Society shall be in a form prescribed by the Board of Directors.

-Communications of the Society, including newsletters, ballots, letters and notices, and the conduct of meetings of standing committees and the Board, may be transmitted via electronic means such as Internet mail, Internet relay chat and video conferencing, except where otherwise specified by the Bylaws.
-The Bylaws and other records may be transferred to members in digital form by email or posting on the Web site, unless specified otherwise in the Bylaws.
+Communications of the Society, including newsletters, ballots, letters and notices, and the conduct of meetings of standing committees and the Board, may be transmitted via electronic means such as email, chat, and video conferencing, except where otherwise specified by the Bylaws.
+The Bylaws and other records may be transferred to members in digital form by email or posting on the website, unless specified otherwise in the Bylaws.

-The Computer Age has made the requirement to retain hard copies of records obsolete.
-Therefore, unless specified elsewhere in the Bylaws, the requirement that records be held by a particular member or officer shall be met if the records are known to exist digitally in four or more computers owned by Society members.
+Retaining hard (paper) copies of records is obsolete.
+Unless specified elsewhere in the Bylaws, any requirement for keeping records is met if the records are known to exist digitally in four or more computers owned by Society members.
 Members are entitled to store records on their personal computers.

 Section 12.06 Guests